- Shore Line Conversion: approximately 1.2 miles

 To better manage stormwater and inundation, Great Ecology helped design the swale system throughout the park including determining elevations, dimensions, planting substrate, and plant species.
 Some of these swales are specifically designed to retain stormwater, and allow it to be filtered by plants, before it enters the East River.
 The salt-tolerant plantings, sandy soil composite, and other features of these designs helped the park withstand Hurricane Sandy, which left much of the park inundated by brackish water for more than four hours, with minimal loss to plant life.

-The winner of multiple design awards, the Park represents one of the most important interfaces between ecology and urban public space in the United States, and is one of the City’s most spectacular public spaces.
+Brooklyn Bridge Park represents one of the most important interfaces between ecology and urban public space in the United States, and is one of the City’s most spectacular public spaces.

 New York, NY